 AKA The Classic Retainer.
 For example, I might say $2000 a month for approximately 20-24hrs per month.
 Any work in excess of those hours is billed hourly.
 Monthly rate is collected in advance of the month where the work exists (almost like rent on an apartment).
-The advantage to this agreement for the client is the flexible nature of the agreement and the guaranteed time they’ve blocked out of my schedule (you might call it priority).
+The advantage of this agreement for the client is the flexible nature of the agreement and the guaranteed time they’ve blocked out of my schedule (you might call it a priority).
 Retainers are for no less than 1yr periods of time.

 2. Client buys blocks of hours.

 In this agreement, the client buys “blocks” of 10hrs each ahead of time @ $1500.
 Then, they use that block until the time runs out (almost like a gas tank).
-The advantage to this agreement is the ability to use the time over smaller projects in a short duration without wasting time/effort getting quotes and reorienting, plus they don’t have to commit to a full retainer.
+The advantage of this agreement is the ability to use the time over smaller projects in a short duration without wasting time/effort getting quotes and reorienting, plus they don’t have to commit to a full retainer.
 Why is my lowest number of hours 10?
 That’s the smallest project I’m willing to accept.
-You have decide for yourself and keep adjusting over time—I used to take tiny stuff when I got started just to get my feet in the door.
+You have to decide for yourself and keep adjusting over time—I used to take tiny stuff when I got started just to get my feet in the door.